When we were boys

 restless memory flashed him back,

-eager to fill in emptiness.
+inquiring, eager to fill that void.

 He came down the sidewalk